gvwilson/thirdbit/teaching/biblio.md

 *   <a id="orndorff-note-taking">[Orndorff2015]</a> Harold N. Orndorff III: "Collaborative Note-Taking: The Impact of Cloud Computing on Classroom Performance." _International Journal of Teaching and Learning in Higher Education_, 27(3), 2015. _Presents a study showing that collaborative note-taking improves grades and learning outcomes._

-*   <a id="pare-joordens-peer">[Paré2008]</a> D.E.
-Paré and S. Joordens: "Peering Into Large Lectures: Examining Peer and Expert Mark Agreement Using peerScholar, an Online Peer Assessment Tool."  *Journal of Computer Assisted Learning*, August 2008, 10.1111/j.1365-2729.2008.00290.x. _Shows that peer grading by small groups can be as effective as expert grading once accountability features are introduced._
+*   <span class="changed" markdown="1"><a id="pare-joordens-peer">[Paré2008]</a> D.E.
+Paré and S. Joordens: "Peering Into Large Lectures: Examining Peer and Expert Mark Agreement Using peerScholar, an Online Peer Assessment Tool."  *Journal of Computer Assisted Learning*, August 2008, 10.1111/j.1365-2729.2008.00290.x. _Shows that peer grading by small groups can be as effective as expert grading once accountability features are introduced._</span>

 *   <a id="patitsas-cs-grades">[Patitsas2016]</a> Elizabeth Patitsas, Jesse Berlin, Michelle Craig, and Steve Easterbrook: "Evidence That Computer Science Grades Are Not Bimodal." _Proc.
 2016 ACM Conference on International Computing Education Research_, 2016, 10.1145/2960310.2960312. _Presents a statistical analysis and an experiment which jointly show that grades in computing classes are not bimodal–i.e., there is no geek gene._

 *   <a id="petre-expertise">[Petre2016]</a> Marian Petre, André van der Hoek, and Yen Quach: _[Software Design Decoded: 66 Ways Experts Think](https://www.amazon.com/Software-Design-Decoded-Experts-Think/dp/0262035189/)_ MIT Press, 2016, 978-0262035187. _A short illustrated overview of how expert software developers think._

-*   <a id="pigni-idealists">[Pigni2016]</a> Alessandra Pigni: _[The Idealist's Survival Kit: 75 Simple Ways to Avoid Burnout](https://www.amazon.com/Idealists-Survival-Kit-Prevent-Burnout/dp/1941529348/)_.
-Parallax Press, 2016, 978-1941529348. _A guide to staying sane and healthy while doing good._
+*   <span class="changed" markdown="1"><a id="pigni-idealists">[Pigni2016]</a> Alessandra Pigni: _[The Idealist's Survival Kit: 75 Simple Ways to Avoid Burnout](https://www.amazon.com/Idealists-Survival-Kit-Prevent-Burnout/dp/1941529348/)_.
+Parallax Press, 2016, 978-1941529348. _A guide to staying sane and healthy while doing good._</span>

 *   <a id="porter-what-works">[Porter2013]</a> Leo Porter, Mark Guzdial, Charlie McDowell, and Beth Simon: "Success in Introductory Programming: What Works?" _Communications of the ACM_, 56(8), August 2013, 10.1145/2492007.2492020. _Summarizes the evidence that peer instruction, media computation, and pair programming can significantly improve outcomes in introductory programming courses._